-the stock option plan (the "Stock Option Plan") of Cordoba Minerals Corp. (the "Company"), most recently ratified by shareholders of the Company on July 27, 2017, and in the form attached as Schedule "B" to the management information circular of the Company dated May 10, 2018, and the reservation for issuance thereunder of up to 10% of the aggregate number of common shares of the Company ("Cordoba Shares") as are issued and outstanding from time to time, less any Cordoba Shares issued pursuant to the long-term incentive plan of the Company and the deferred share unit plan of the Company, is hereby approved, ratified and confirmed;

-- 2. the Stock Option Plan be authorized, approved and confirmed as the stock option plan of the Company, subject to any limitations imposed by applicable regulations, laws, rules and policies; and - 3. any officer or director of the Company is authorized and directed to execute and deliver, under corporate seal or otherwise, all such documents and instruments and to do all such acts as in the opinion of such officer or director may be necessary or desirable to give effect to this resolution."
+- 1. the Company's Stock Option Plan, most recently ratified by Shareholders of the Company on June 28, 2018, and in the form attached as Schedule "B" to the management information circular of the Company dated May 15, 2019, and the reservation for issuance thereunder of up to 10% of the aggregate number of Cordoba Shares as are issued and outstanding from time to time, less any Cordoba Shares issued pursuant to the Company's long-term incentive plan and deferred share unit plan, is hereby approved, ratified and confirmed; - 2. the Stock Option Plan be authorized, approved and confirmed as the stock option plan of the Company, subject to any limitations imposed by applicable regulations, laws, rules and policies; and - 3. any officer or director of the Company is authorized and directed to execute and deliver, under corporate seal or otherwise, all such documents and instruments and to do all such acts as in the opinion of such officer or director may be necessary or desirable to give effect to this resolution."

-If the Stock Option Resolution is approved, the Stock Option Plan will remain in force and all stock options granted under the Stock Option Plan to date will remain outstanding, in each case without any amendment to their terms.
+If the Stock Option Resolution is approved, the Stock Option Plan will remain in force and all stock options granted under the Stock Option Plan to-date will remain outstanding, in each case without any amendment to their terms.